step-security/harden-runner/README.md

 3. [SLSA Level 1](https://github.com/step-security/harden-runner/discussions/93)
 4. [Cryptographically verify tools run as part of the CI/ CD pipeline](https://github.com/step-security/harden-runner/discussions/94)

-## FAQ

-### Why do I see calls to `api.snapcraft.io`?

-During workflow runs, it was observed that unnecessary outbound calls were being made to some domains.
-All of the outbound calls were due to unnecessary services running on the GitHub Actions hosted-runner VM.
-These services have been stopped, except for `snapd`, which makes calls to `api.snapcraft.io`.
-You can read more about this issue [here](https://github.com/actions/virtual-environments/issues/4867). `api.snapcraft.io` is not needed for your workflow, and does not need to be added to the `allowed-endpoints` list.

 ## Workflows using harden-runner

 Workflows using harden-runner: